gianlazz/Lazztech.Cloud/GianDevNotes.md

 Hmm so **I seem to have gotten the docker-compose up working** by adding the missing copy statments to all of the dockerfiles foreach project in the solution then also clearing out all of the existing cached images.
 If I run docker-compose up it works now with minimal warnings.

 One of those warnings is:
-`WARNING: Image for service lazztech.obsidianpresences.cloudwebapp was built because it did not already exist.
+`WARNING: Image for service lazztech.Cloud.cloudwebapp was built because it did not already exist.
 To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.`

 I think this could be resolved by modifying this line:
-`RUN dotnet restore Lazztech.ObsidianPresences.sln -nowarn:msb3202,nu1503`
+`RUN dotnet restore Lazztech.Cloud.sln -nowarn:msb3202,nu1503`

 **Jenkins Configuration As Code**
 - https://wiki.jenkins.io/display/JENKINS/Configuration+as+Code+Plugin